shabane/commodore/readme.md

     - key: /command
       messages:
         - "you send me a command! now i will send back a photo"
       photos:
         - "./assets/goat.jpg"

+    - key: plugs
+      messages:
+        - "yes we do!"
+      plugins: # plugins should be in the `./plugins/` directory.
+        - "test"

 wrong_command:
   messages:
     - "you enter the wrong message or command!"
     - "please choose one of this `/command`, `foo` or `foo2`"
   photos:
     - "./assets/goat.jpg"
 ```